- Campus Level Contact Tracing- Easy Check List

 The total amount disbursed to date for students is now $5,260,847 from Direct Aid and $569,499 from the Institutional Portion of the CARES Act Fund.
 The remaining $137,675 of Direct Aid will continue to be disbursed via the application process until these funds have been exhausted.

 Please click on the following link to apply for a CARES Act Emergency Assistance Grant:

-Deadline to apply: November 15, 2020 or until funds are exhausted
+Deadline to apply: February 21, 2021 or until funds have been exhausted

 For any questions or problems (student log-in, application process, etc.) please send an e-mail with your complete name, e-mail address, Student ID#, along with your question to: